numo-labs/schema/README.md

 * body: the body of the message,

 ```
-all body attributes starting with __ will be filtered out when send to the client
+all body attributes starting with __ will be filtered out when send to the client, in our example __bar will be removed.
 ```

 ## Federated Search Messages